 Imagine just how more chaotic the world will be if there weren’t laws that citizens must abide by.
 As citizens, we have laws to abide by in order to maintain peace and order in our country.

-As Christians, us too are subject to another, higher set of laws – the Moral Law or more known as The Ten Commandments.
+As Christians, we too are subject to another, higher set of laws – the Moral Law or more known as The Ten Commandments.
 Thou shall not kill, thou shall have no other gods but Me, thou shall not covet …

 Most people complain about rules and laws.
 Why is it too strict?
 Why so many things to follow?
 These whiners actually miss out on the point that the laws are for their benefit.

-God gave His Commandments as our guiding rules in living [on earth in preparation to our life everlasting].
+God gave His Commandments as our guiding rules in living [on earth in preparation for our life everlasting].
 As the Giver of Life and Creator of All, we are actually privileged to be given rules straight from Him to live by, to direct us so that life works and we can enjoy it.
 Rules are really for our good.

 Furthermore, it is through obedience and adherence to the commandments that He can distinguish His true children from those who are not.
 Jesus said in John 14:15 “If you love me you will obey my commandments.”
 It is indeed through action that you prove your conviction.
 And truly, in obedience do you prove your love.